DurvalPCN/multicast-julia/README.md

 ## Implementation of B-multicast and R-multicast using Julia.

-This baby project was made using [JuliaBox](https://juliabox.org), we recommend you also use the same tool, listed above.
+This baby project was made using <a href="https://juliabox.org" target="_blank">JuliaBox</a>, we recommend you also use the same tool, listed above.

-The main goal of the project was to implement the algorithms for B-multicast and R-multicast in two ways for each one - assynchronous and synchronous.
-Along with the implementation of the functions, there are counters to prospect the medium time of execution of each algorithm, with the goal to compare it.
+The main goal of the project is to implement the algorithms for B-multicast and R-multicast in two ways for each one - assynchronous and synchronous.
+Along with the implementation of the functions, there are counters to prospect the medium time of execution of each algorithm, with the goal to compare it and charts showing the difference between time execution of the algorithms.

-This project was made to be graded at the course of [Distributed Systems](https://sites.google.com/a/ic.ufal.br/andrelage/home/lectures/2015-2), lectured by [Professor Andre Lage](https://github.com/proflage/) in the [Institute of Computing](http://www.ic.ufal.br) at [UFAL](http://www.ufal.edu.br).
-You can find the template used to this project clickin [here](https://github.com/proflage/teaching/tree/master/2015.2-SD-trabalho-pratico)
+This project was made to be graded at the course of <a href="https://sites.google.com/a/ic.ufal.br/andrelage/home/lectures/2015-2" target="_blank">Distributed Systems</a>, lectured by <a href="https://github.com/proflage/" target="_blank">Professor Andre Lage</a> in the <a href="http://www.ic.ufal.br" target="_blank">Institute of Computing</a> at <a href="http://www.ufal.edu.br" target="_blank">UFAL - Federal University of Alagoas</a>.
+You can find the template used to this project clicking <a href="https://github.com/proflage/teaching/tree/master/2015.2-SD-trabalho-pratico" target="_blank">here</a>.

 In the source files, you can find: